-Since the inception of the 2004 Capital Development Program, the District has completed nearly eighty five projects that were fully or substantially funded by 2004 General Obligation bonds.
-These projects included 1,209,000 square feet of new space and 1,020,000 square feet of remodeled space, with total budgets of \$713 million.
-With a variety of needs at each college, new buildings and remodeling projects often are multi-use, rather than single use or a single discipline.
-Fourteen new or remodeled projects totaling 677,000 square feet were dedicated to or contained science labs.
-Thirteen new or remodeled projects totaling 416,000 square feet were dedicated to or contained healthcare occupation and instruction areas.
-Also included in the Program were fourteen projects dedicated to or contained student services and support functions, reinforcing the District's ONE Maricopa Student Success Strategy and Student Success Initiative.
+Since the inception of the 2004 Capital Development Program, the District has completed more than 85 projects that were fully or substantially funded by 2004 General Obligation bonds.
+These projects included 1,211,500 square feet of new space and 1,016,000 square feet of remodeled space, with total budgets of \$714 million.
+With a variety of needs at each college, new buildings and remodeling projects often are multi-use, rather than single-use or a single discipline.
+Fifteen new or remodeled projects totaling 695,000 square feet were dedicated to or contained science labs.
+Eleven new or remodeled projects totaling 352,000 square feet were dedicated to or contained healthcare occupation and instruction areas.
+Also included in the Program were seven projects, along with Rio Salado College satellite centers, which are wholly dedicated to or contain student services and support functions, reinforcing the District's ONE Maricopa Student Success Strategy and Student Success Initiative.

-Twenty-six real estate transactions (existing buildings or raw land) were purchased, adding 569,000 square feet and 290 acres with a total expenditure of \$85 million.
-Included in the purchases were three large undeveloped land parcels (Buckeye, Surprise and Laveen) totaling 213 acres for future college centers.
+Twenty-six real estate parcels (existing buildings or raw land) were purchased, adding 569,000 square feet and 290 acres, with a total expenditure of \$85 million.
+Included in the purchases were three large undeveloped land parcels (Buckeye, Surprise, and Laveen) totaling 213 acres for future college centers.